IoTCrawler/PEP-Proxy/README.md

 # Monitoring.

-- To test if the connector is running:
+- To test if the PEP-Proxy container is running:

 ```sh
 docker ps -as